jcrigby/git-examples/docs/index.md

 All the changes are local and nothing has been pushed anywhere so you are safe rebasing.
 Time to learn `git rebase -i`.

-Here is a simple example where we have three files.
+This is a simple example of adding and modifying two files over several commits.
-Over the course of several commits we modify the files but in an erratic way.
+We would like to consolidate some of those commits, and reword one.

-Our hubris prevents us from pushing the changes as is, we really want to clean up first so it looks like we got it right the first time.
+<script src="https://asciinema.org/a/208270.js" id="asciicast-208270" async></script>

 ## Hard Questions: So is there a problem with combining merging and rebasing?